 Neighbourhood: The Park

-A 10-minute walk from the city centre, this former hunting lodge straddles the boundary of Nottingham’s refined gas-lit Park estate and studentsville, with the latter’s influence visible through the bars and restaurants on the adjacent Derby Road.
-Original 19th-century features remain intact across 24 rooms that attract a diverse crowd that reflects its location.
-Its restaurant does a fine line in sharing boards, accompanied by a strong wine list courtesy of nearby Gauntleys Fine Wines – while its revamped sun terrace and bar is the perfect spot for people watching in the summer months.
+A 10-minute walk from the city centre, this former hunting lodge straddles the boundary of Nottingham’s refined, gas-lit Park estate and studentsville, with the latter’s influence visible in the bars and restaurants on the adjacent Derby Road.
+Original 19th-century features remain intact across 24 rooms, attracting a diverse crowd that reflects its location.
+Its restaurant does a fine line in sharing boards, accompanied by a high-standard wine list courtesy of nearby Gauntleys Fine Wines – while its revamped sun terrace and bar is the perfect spot for people-watching in the summer months.

 Rooms from £125

 Spread over two smart Victorian villas north of the city centre, this colourful boutique B&B launched in 2014, with owners Marina and David indulging their interior-design fantasies across 10 rooms themed by global cities.
 Spelled out via artwork and artefacts, rooms range from the romantic – Paris and St Petersburg come with four-poster beds and gilded cabinets – to the exotic, with the pair’s hands-on hospitality securing multiple awards for excellence from Booking.com and TripAdvisor.
 The global theme continues in the Versace-inspired breakfast room, where an extensive brunch menu includes croque monsieur, shakshuka and even a Japanese tamagoyaki omelette.